SS La Bourgogne: Refit

-By July 1898 La Bourgognes Master was Captain Louis Deloncle.
-He was 44, and had been with CGT for about five years.
-His previous command was the liner La Normandie.
-In 1895 La Normandie suffered an explosion of gas from the coal in one of her bunkers, which caused a fire in one of her cargo holds.
-Deloncle and his Second Captain, Dupont, were awarded gallantry medals for their "cool and couraegous" handling of the fire.
-He commanded La Normandie at the fleet review at Spithead for the Diamond Jubilee of Queen Victoria in June 1897.

-Deloncle had been a lieutenant de vaisseau in the French Navy.
-He wrote a handbook on marine manœuvres, which the Navy had adopted as a standard textbook.
-He taught tactics at the School of Gunnery.
-He was nicknamed Loup de Mer ("Sea Wolf"), due to his thorough knowledge of naval matters.
-He was a brother of the French politicians François and Charles Deloncle, and of journalist Henri Deloncle; his son Eugène was involved in the far-right terrorist group La Cagoule.

-Collision with Cromartyshire
+Collision with Cromartyshire and sinking

 On 2 July 1898 La Bourgogne left the North River in New York for Le Havre.
 She carried a total of 725 people: 83 passengers in first class, 123 in second, 297 in steerage, and 222 crew.
 She also carried cargo worth $300,000 to $400,000, and 170 bags of mail.
 Her passengers included a party of Austro-Hungarian seamen, and a party of about 75 Armenians, including a priest, and 13 Assyrians.

 Two days later La Bourgogne ran into dense fog off the Grand Banks of Newfoundland, reducing visibility to about 20 yard, but maintained high speed.
 Also, she was 160 nmi off the eastbound transatlantic shipping lane on which she should have been.

 On 8 June the three-masted, iron-hulled sailing ship Cromartyshire had left Dunkirk with a cargo of coal for Philadelphia.
 Early on the morning of 4 July she was sailing through fog, about 60 nmi off Cape Sable Island, Newfoundland, sounding her foghorn every minute.
 She was under reduced sail and was making only about 4 to 5 kn.
 La Bourgogne heard Cromartyshires foghorn, and answered with her steam whistle, but neither ship's lookouts could see the other ship.
 At 05:00 hrs Cromartyshires bow struck the starboard side of La Bourgogne at an oblique angle.
 The sailing ship's Master, Captain Oscar Henderson, said the steamship was going at "terrific speed".

 The impact was just abaft La Bourgognes bridge.
 The sailing ship's bow penetrated the steamship's engine room below the waterline and raked her starboard side, smashing La Bourgognes starboard lifeboat number 1, and damaging lifeboats numbers 3 and 5.
 Captain Deloncle set course for Cape Sable Island, but La Bourgogne lost steam, rendering her unable to work her main pumps.
 La Bourgogne fired a distress rocket and flare, and raised lights to indicate she was in danger.